Romans 8:1

 Wherefore the mind of the flesh is enmity against God; for to the law of God it is not subject, for neither is it able.

-Paraphrase: You might wonder why the situation has to be so serious.
-The reason is this.
+Paraphrase: But is it really that serious?
+Perhaps some of you might think I am overstating the case slightly.
+Well let me explain.
 The mind that is full of sinful desires is not just neutral toward God.
-Such a mind is not just agnostic as many claim.
 On the contrary, anyone with such a mind hates God and is His enemy.
 Such a person does not approach God with an attitude of submission and respect but with hostility.
 Indeed, these persons do not even have it within themselves to change their attitude.
 Many of them do not even realize that they are completely helpless and paralyzed in this respect.
-Already, God punishes them with spiritual death and finally with eternal death.
-This is why I say that the end of those whose minds are full of sinful desires is death.
+That is why I say the situation is so serious.
+This is why God punishes them with spiritual death and finally with eternal death.

 Comments: